 DeGould Auto-scan booths, scan vehicles in seconds.
 Automatically producing high-definition images and AI quality analytics instantly to the cloud-based DeGould dashboard.

-“We are excited to have this new technology along our intercontinental supply chain to have a real time view at the condition of our vehicles” say Daimler AG.
+“We are excited to have this new technology along our intercontinental supply chain to have a real-time view of the condition of our vehicles,” said Daimler AG.